 Precook 10-12 lasagna noodles per package instructions.
 You will likely have a few extra, but this allows for any that break during the cooking process.

-Brush a 9x13 pan with olive oil and then spread 1 cup of the meat sauce on the bottom.
+To layer the lasagna, first brush a 9x13 pan with olive oil and then spread 1 cup of the meat sauce on the bottom.

 Arrange a layer of noodles over the meat mixture, then top with ¾ of a cup of the cheese mixture.